 - Amazing international mission opportunities

 The Nursing Department believes all things are God’s creation and find their purpose in Him, are bound to scripture, and in loving obedience are called to live out nursing practice so as to bring glory to God.
 In so doing, nursing students are to be nurtured to achieve transformed nursing knowledge and skills that will contribute to the reformation of the discipline and God’s world as a whole.

-Commensurate with the global perspective shared within the plurality of nursing practice, the Dordt College Nursing Department gives transformative meaning to the discipline’s metaparadigm in the following way:
+Commensurate with the global perspective shared within the plurality of nursing practice, the Dordt University Nursing Department gives transformative meaning to the discipline’s metaparadigm in the following way: